 The session is part of the webinar series hosted by @officialremaxph, the largest real estate brokerage network in Philippines, now with total of 33 offices.

-The opportunity to speak didn’t come without merit because I actually assume a role in one of the franchise offices, RE/MAX Spire.
+The opportunity to speak didn’t come without merit because I actually assumed a role in one of the franchise offices, RE/MAX Spire.

 Although technically not a new franchise, the brand RE/MAX Spire itself started around the second half of 2019 but has already garnered a reputation for pushing the boundaries when it comes to marketing.